open-feature/flagd-schemas/protobuf/buf.md

 ## Flag sync

-The module `sync.v1` is a grpc server streaming service definition to provide flagd with feature flag configurations.
+The module `sync.v1` is a service definition to provide flagd with feature flag configurations.
-This service exposes a single method `SyncFlags`.
+The server exposes 2 `rpcs`.

+### SyncFlags
 Flagd acts as the client and initiates the streaming with `SyncFlagsRequest`.
 The server implementation will then stream feature flag configurations through `SyncFlagsResponse`.
 The response contains `SyncState` which can be utilized to provide flagd with flexible configuration updates.

+### FetchAllFlags
+Flagd acts as the client and sends the empty message `FetchAllFlagsRequest`.
+The server implementation responds with the full feature flag configuration through the `FetchAllFlagsResponse`.
+This `rpc` is used to re-sync flagd's internal state during configuration merge events.

 ## Code generation